 Every city, state, and county has a unique set of rules with regards to permits and licensing.
 Many times when planning an event or one of a certain size, you need to get special permission from the government.
 Research your local laws and make sure everything is in accordance with them before deciding on a location.
 If you ever have a question about legal requirements and the laws, don’t hesitate to ask a lawyer.
 They can guide you through the proper steps.

 If your special event will have any activities that may cause an accident, get your attendees to sign waivers.
 This prevents you from a lot of the liability that you would otherwise have.
 After all, you can’t control all the circumstances, especially if you have some more dangerous activities.
 While not all parties will require this kind of safeguard, any kind of injury or issue could come back to haunt you if you don’t have them sign away their right to sue.

-If you are ever in court and it gets mentioned that the event you had planned officially allowed alcohol, you could be in major legal trouble if you don’t have safeguards in place.
+If you are ever in court and it gets mentioned that the event you had planned officially allowed alcohol, you could be in major legal trouble if you don’t follow best practices for serving alcohol.
 When people drink and drive, they can often blame the bartender for serving them too much.
 And if you hired this bartender, then the liability can fall onto you as well.
 If you don’t have the proper permits to serve alcohol, you will get slapped with some heavy fines.

 Adults Only Vs. Minors Allowed